The Late Great Planet Earth

-The Late Great Planet Earth is a 1970 book by Hal Lindsey, with contributions by Carole C. Carlson, first published by Zondervan.
+The Late Great Planet Earth is a 1970 book by the American evangelical writer Hal Lindsey, with contributions by the American ghostwriter Carole C. Carlson, first published by Zondervan.
 The New York Times declared it to be the bestselling nonfiction book of the 1970s.
 Over 28 million copies have been sold and the book has been translated into 54 languages.

 The book was first featured on a primetime television special featuring Hal Lindsey in 1974 and 1975 with an audience of 17 million and produced by Alan Hauge of GMT Productions.
 It was adapted by Rolf Forsberg and Robert Amram into a 1978 film narrated by Orson Welles and released by Pacific International Enterprises.
-Religion historian Crawford Gribben states that The Late Great Planet Earth "set a pattern for the shape of the political re-engagement of American evangelicals in the final third of the twentieth century" and "exercised enormous influence" in US President Ronald Reagan's administration.
+Religion historian Crawford Gribben states that The Late Great Planet Earth "set a pattern for the shape of the political re-engagement of American evangelicals in the final third of the twentieth century" and "exercised enormous influence" in the Presidency of Ronald Reagan.